Rodante Marcoleta: 2022 withdrawn election bid

 In September 2021, Marcoleta was nominated by the PDP–Laban political party to run for senator in the 2022 Philippine Senate elections.
-On April 27, 2022, twelve days prior to the elections, Marcoleta withdrew his senatorial bid, citing his 'poor showing' in the surveys.
+On April 27, 2022, 12 days prior to the elections, Marcoleta withdrew his senatorial bid, citing his 'poor showing' in the surveys.

 2025 Senate election

-Marcoleta (5th from right) during the proclamation of senators at the Manila Hotel Forum in 2025.

 On October 8, 2024, Marcoleta filed his candidacy for the 2025 Philippine Senate election as an independent candidate, and was one of the candidates of the DuterTen senatorial slate.
 He along seven other candidates received formal endorsement from his church, the Iglesia ni Cristo in May 2025 days prior to the election.

 Despite consistently placing outside the top twelve in surveys in the lead up to the election, Marcoleta was elected as a senator, placing sixth with more than 15 million votes.